blackhatethicalhacking/Bug_Bounty_Tools_and_Methodology/README.md

 gitleaks --path=/file.xxx -v --no-git

-10. Find XSS Vulnerabilities from Paramspider & xsser
+10. Find XSS Vulnerabilities from Paramspider & Dalfox New!

-Since we have params urls from paramspider, XSSER needs to know where to inject, and is defined with XSS instead of FUZZ, so here is a command to replace this from the result, and create a new list to be used on xsser:
+Since we have params urls from paramspider, dalfox needs to know where to inject, and you can define it with XSS instead of FUZZ, so here is a command to replace this from the result, and create a new list to be used on dalfox.

 sed 's/FUZZ/XSS/g' reconfile.txt

-You are now ready for:
+You are now ready for parsing the urls into dalfox in pipe mode:

-xsser -i params_xss.txt
+cat /root/Desktop/Bounty/xss_params.txt | dalfox pipe | cut -d " " -f 2 > output.txt

+or

+dalfox file /root/Desktop/Bounty/xss_params.txt | cut -d " " -f 2 > output.txt

+For Deeper Attacks add this:

+--deep-domxss

+Silence --silence Prints only PoC When found and progress

-10 - After Recon: New!
+11 - After Recon: New!

 When you find Keys/Tokens - Check from here: